The Victor-Victrola Page

 So what constitutes a correct restoration?
 It is the process of replicating (to the extent possible) the original appearance of the entire phonograph, right down to matching the wood color (shading), the use of proper grain fillers, and achieving the correct degree of glossiness.
 This requires a significant effort in copying the finishing processes and materials that were used when the machine was originally manufactured.
 An authentic restoration is extremely time-consuming and can be very costly.
 Mastering the process of properly preparing and stripping the finish, repairing damage, using the proper types of stain to match the original, correctly applying authentic base sealers and finish coats, and attention to details such as accurately replating the hardware is not a trivial task.
 The staff at "Joe's Furniture Restoration" service will certainly not have this skillset.
 Stripping off the old finish via washing-down the cabinet in a tank, using a low-cost commercial stain and slapping on a coat of polyurethane may be great for an old kitchen table, but will not result in an authentic restoration for an antique phonograph.
 Unless the restorer locates the proper finishing materials and has experience in the application methods, it is highly unlikely that the end-result will be considered 'correct' in the eyes of a serious collector.
 Modern finishing materials that one may find at ACE Hardware or Home Depot usually have some form of '"poly" or "thane" in their names (e.g. polyurethane, urethane, varathane, etc.) which implies a plastic-based substance is present in the material.
 This is done to reduce VOC's, meaning that the products are not as dangerous or polluting as were earlier generations of finishing materials.
 Plasticized finish products will not provide the same appearance as did the original varnishes or shellacs that were used when the machines were new.
 So, given the difficulties in finding authentic finishing materials today (they are still available from limited sources), and developing the necessary skills to apply them correctly, it follows that not many restorers will be capable of executing an accurate restoration.
 A restored machine may have a beautiful and stunning appearance, and yet be completely ruined from a collector's standpoint because the restoration is incorrect.
 This is the single most common problem we find today, and will severely decrease the appraised value of a phonograph.
 A detailed summary of a proper restoration process can be found here.

 So how do we determine a 'correct restoration'?
-Let's start with a basic example; the relatively rare machine shown at the left; this is a low-production VV-125.
+Let's start with a basic example; the relatively rare and low-production VV-125 shown at left.
 It has a very impressive appearance, and shows beautiful wood grain; has no runs or drips in the finish, and the Victrola works well.
 But it is a terrible restoration.
 This machine was originally produced with a very glossy dark red-brown stain (as seen under the lid) with the same high-luster surface finish on all surfaces, inside and out.
 After the restoration, it now has a 'two-tone' appearance, with the front doors not matching the rest of the cabinet.
 It has been refinished improperly, and is considered to be an "incorrect restoration".
-The valuation will consequently suffer.
+The valuation will suffer significantly.

 So why would somebody perform this type of restoration on a rare machine?
 There are many reasons.
 It might have been in rough condition and looked too tired to put in the living room.
 Or perhaps someone just wanted a 'jazzy' looking antique.
-Maybe it was restored 50 years ago, at a time when these old phonographs were considered to be worthless.
+Maybe it was restored 60 years ago, at a time when these old phonographs were considered to be worthless.
 Most likely, the restorer had no idea how to replicate the original colors and finish, and probably didn't care at the time.
-Regardless of the reason, it will be very difficult to get any serious money for something like this today, as the dedicated collector (who has the cash to spend on rare phonographs) would have to re-restore it in order to make it acceptable in a high-end collection.
+As an example, my dad 'restored' virtually all the hand-me-down antiques that he brought home from his parent's house, and most of the rework consisted of bright stain colors and polyurethane finish coats.
+Regardless of the reason, it will be very difficult to get any serious money for something that has been improperly restored today, as the dedicated collector (who has the cash to spend on rare phonographs) would have to re-restore it in order to make it acceptable in a high-end collection.
+Better to purchase an excellent original example.

 The VV-XVI machine (picture at right) also has clear signs of an "incorrect restoration".
 Note that the shading on the flat panel under the lid (where the decal is located) is darker and slightly glossier than the corners, also seen when compared to the motorboard and exterior.
 That type of difference could be due to prolonged exposure to heat in an attic, where the interior areas were better protected.
 This type of exterior fading occurs frequently on many original machines as seen on the original VV-IX (picture below right).
 But in the case of the restored XVI, wouldn't the motorboard (the area around the turntable) also have been preserved and still retain the original darker color and gloss?
 Why are the protected areas different in shading?
 And if the cabinet had faded due to exposure, the exterior should be a bit rough and crazed, or show damage from being knocked-around in an attic for 100 years?
 Nope, those exterior surfaces are smooth as silk, just with a slightly different color and glossiness than the area under the lid.
 Therefore, this is also an "incorrect restoration", and the machine will frankly is not be worth much in today's market.
 The VV-IX (picture lower right) is an original finish, with typical aging effects on the cabinet's exterior.
 You can see that the entire inside area retains the same color and luster, and that the exterior certainly shows consistent signs of wear and aging.
 It's all a matter of doing good detective work.